raph333/masters_project/doc/experiment_ideas.md

 ## experiment ideas

+### evaluate data:
+* edge-fixed new data with Complete() transformation
+* same data with AddEdges(np.inf)

+one run each with 300 epochs
+if they work: merge into master

 ### data
 * compare manually constructed features from Tencent with raw data
+* implicit vs explicit hydrogen atoms

 ### new architectures
 * adapt DimeNet pytorch implementation